ENG2609. Building Automations Live (TCH, NAA)

 One hour.
 One real accounting problem.
 One working automation, built live in front of the room.

-This is a live-coded build session with no canned demo, no pre-written code, and no safety net.
-Using Claude Code and the most relevant AI tooling available at the time of the conference, we'll go from a blank screen to a functioning tool, with the audience along for every step: the prompts that work, the ones that don't, the course-corrections in real time, and the moments where the tech does something genuinely surprising.
+This session is a live-coded build session with no canned demonstration, no pre-written code, and no safety net.
+Using Claude Code and the most relevant AI tooling available at the time of the conference, presenters will go from a blank screen to a functioning tool, with the audience along for every step: the prompts that work, the ones that don’t, the course-corrections in real time, and the moments where the tech does something genuinely surprising.
 Expect the energy of a cooking show and the stakes of a live performance.

 Learning Objectives: